 ~~~~~

 If, like millions of other cooks, your favorite way to use pumpkin is in pumpkin pie, you might like to know that you don't have to use evaporated milk in your pie recipe!
 I've often stood in front of the pantry, realizing I did not have a can of evaporated milk after I've already started mixing up the ingredients.
-Ack!
+Learn about the many possible substitutions for evaporated milk.

 Find out what you can use instead in this article: How to Make Pumpkin Pie Without Evaporated Milk.